 - Adult head lice can actually be spotted, although it’s a bit difficult.
 Use a head lice comb on wet hair under good lighting for the best effect

 Because Malassezia globosa is distributed across the entire scalp, dandruff is not a localized problem: flaky dandruff patches can be found all over the scalp.

 By contrast, head lice have definite preferences for their home.
 They’ll usually be found behind the ears and on back of the neck, both areas where they like to lay their eggs.
 Head lice symptoms are usually focused on these areas as well.

 Now that you’ve done the hard work and know which of these conditions you have, it’s time to talk about treatment.
 First up: dandruff.

 Compared to head lice, dandruff is fairly simple to deal with.
-A proven dandruff shampoo will help soothe the early signs of dandruff, while helping to neutralise the cause and washing away any flakes.
+A proven dandruff shampoo will help soothe the symptoms of dandruff, while helping to neutralize the cause and washing away any flakes.

 For best effect, use your dandruff shampoo every time you wash your hair.
 Dandruff is a chronic condition which will come back if untreated.

 Dealing with head lice is an entirely different story.

 Head lice hatch every seven to ten days, with a total life cycle of about four weeks.
 Any treatment, therefore, needs to take this into account.